UBC-Astrophysics/ObsPlan/README.md

 # LIGOClient

 Downloads a probability map from the Grace Database and then passes it along to ObsPlan to generate an observation plan.

+# GalMap

+Create a galaxy density map from a catalogue in FITS format.